Hardcoreprawn/architecture/input/posts/solutions/everflow-ea.md

 * 10% Direct Sales
 * 90% Broker Sales

 Some % of the Brokers are called brokers but use a white-labeled platform or an API.
-They are resellers and don't sell Eveflow; more use Everflow to provide services.
+They are resellers and don't sell Everflow; more use Everflow to provide services.

 A key advantage of using brokers is that Everflow was able to get traction by being added alongside a higher-value service.
 Many Brokers use Everflow to easily offer water alongside more lucrative Energy utilities without handling the complex and low margin leg-work involved.